pretix/pretix/doc/plugins/exhibitors.rst

-booth                                 string                     Booth number (or ``null``) event                                 object                     Object describing the event ├ name                                multi-lingual string       Event name ├ imprint_url                         string                     URL to legal notice page.
+booth                                 string                     Booth number (or ``null``) event                                 object                     Object describing the event ├ name                                multi-lingual string       Event name ├ end_date                            datetime                   End date of the event.
+After this time, the app could show a warning that the event is over.
+├ imprint_url                         string                     URL to legal notice page.
 If not ``null``, a button in the app should link to this page.
 ├ privacy_url                         string                     URL to privacy notice page.
 If not ``null``, a button in the app should link to this page.
 ├ help_url                            string                     URL to help page.
 If not ``null``, a button in the app should link to this page.